 What Is a VA IRRRL?

-The VA Interest Rate Reduction Refinance Loan — known as the IRRRL or “VA Streamline Refinance” — is a refinancing program offered by the U.S. Department of Veterans Affairs.
-It allows veterans and service members who already have a VA-backed mortgage to refinance into a new VA loan with a lower interest rate, lower monthly payment, or more stable loan terms.
+The VA Interest Rate Reduction Refinance Loan, known as the IRRRL or “VA Streamline Refinance,” is a refinancing program offered by the U.S. Department of Veterans Affairs.
+It lets veterans and service members who already have a VA-backed mortgage refinance into a new VA loan with a lower monthly payment or more stable loan terms.

 The IRRRL is called a “streamline” refinance because the VA has stripped away most of the typical refinance requirements.
 In most cases, there is no appraisal, no income verification, no employment verification, and no credit underwriting required by the VA.
 This makes it faster, easier, and less expensive than a traditional refinance.